zy2438633945/lab4/README.md

 }
 ```

-Now, it's time to focus on the implementation of the frontend code for the browser.
+Now, it's time to focus on the implementation of the front-end code for the browser.
 Once we retrieve the correct data through the API, we will use `Chart.js` to render them.

 Check the component code in `pages/index.tsx`.
 For ease of calling the API in React, we use the library `swr` as follows: